FelixGuevara/Data-Management-SQLite/README.md

 ## 📘 Project Overview

 The Wildlife Animal Tracking System (WATS) is a JFC/Swing-based Java GUI application developed by Felix Guevara, designed to help researchers and conservationists manage wildlife animal data efficiently.
-It allows users to manually enter animal records, upload data from CSV files, and perform various operations such as updating, deleting, and analyzing animal information.
+It allows users to manually enter animal records, upload data from SQLite database files, and perform various operations such as updating, deleting, and analyzing animal information.

 ## ✨ Features

--  Add animal records manually via
+-  Add animal records manually
--	Upload animal data from CSV files
+-	Upload animal data from SQLite database files
 -	Display all animal records
 -	Update and delete animal records
 -	Calculate average weight by species